Menopause Gut Health Science Hub: Hormones, Microbiome, Sleep, and Natural Relief

 Menopause is often described as a hormonal milestone.

-In reality, it is a whole-body biological transition involving gut health, immune signaling, metabolism, stress physiology, and circadian rhythm.
+In reality, it is a whole-body biological transition involving gut health, immune signaling, microbiome and metabolism, stress physiology, and circadian rhythm.

 This science hub brings together evidence-based, interconnected resources explaining why menopause symptoms occur, why they vary between women, and how non-hormonal, biology-aligned strategies can support long-term balance.